KrishnaveniNataraj/notes-app-with-auth/README.md

 ```
 ## Assignment PART-2

 Create a view for WelcomePage component.
-Implement authorization and route protection and deploy your app your Heroku.
+Implement authorization and route protection and deploy your app on Heroku.

 ## Steps to Setup the project
 1. Fork this repository into your personal workspace.